ColdSauce/blog/content/posts/2018/04/08/rendezvous.md

 That is, unless you're not using your own computers.

 There have been several projects that have aimed at using other people's computers in clever ways to proxy data to and from Tor.
 My favorite one is "OSS: Using Online Scanning Services for Censorship Circumvention."
 You can read the paper [here](http://crypto.stanford.edu/~dabo/papers/redirects.pdf).
 The basic idea is that they use scanning services freely available on the internet as a way to proxy the connection of two peers.
-Even if a censor blocked every Tor node, a person could still access Tor in this way.
-It is a clever application of rendezvous.
+An example they give is the website `PDFmyURL`.

+Users provide this website a URL, and the website gives them back a PDF view of the URL's contents.
+They used this to proxy requests from one person to another in a really clever way.
+Alice initiates the connection by giving `PDFmyURL` a URL to Bob, the person they wish to connect to, along with some information in the URL such as Alice's IP address.

+`PDFmyURL` will send an HTTP GET request to Bob's server.
+Bob will reply with a HTTP status code 302 (temporary redirect) response and request that `PDFmyURL` redirects the request to Alice's IP address.
+However, he also includes data inside the URL via URL parameters.

+Once Alice gets the redirect, she can redirect back to Bob by sending back a 302 redirect HTTP response to `PDFmyURL` with a URL to Bob along with some information she wants to send back to Bob.

+This is repeated until the session finishes.

 The other one that I really like is Flash Proxy.
 You can read the original paper [here](https://crypto.stanford.edu/flashproxy/flashproxy.pdf).
 Flash proxy creates abundant short lived proxies.
 A business can place an "interent freedom" badge on their site and the website's visitors run a piece of Javascript that converts their browsers into proxies to a Tor relay node.
 This project has been deprecated but there is now a new project called [Snowflake](https://github.com/keroserene/snowflake) which is doing the same thing using WebRTC.

 ## Issues